mesosphere/csilvm/README.md

 #### Logical volume naming

 The volume group name is specified at startup through the `-volume-group` argument.

-Logical volumes are named according to the following pattern `<volume-group-name>_<logical-volume-name>`.
+Logical volumes names are chosen from randomly-generated, base36-encoded numbers.
+The CO-specified volume name is captured in a LV tag: `<prefix>_<fn(CO-specified-name)>`, where `<prefix>` is either of:

+* `VN.` - used when the CO-specified name contains *only* characters safe for LVM tags; `fn` is the identity func here.
+* `VN+` - used when the CO-specified name contains 1 or more characters unsafe for LVM tags; `fn` is base64-rawurl-encoding here.

+Examples:

+* If the CO-specified volume name is `test-volume`, then the generated LV tag is `VN.test-volume`.
+* If the CO-specified volume name is `hello volume`, then the generated LV tag is `VN+aGVsbG8gdm9sdW1l`.

 #### SINGLE_NODE_READER_ONLY